hengsin/idempiere-mcp/README.md

 - Install https://github.com/castle-studio-work/geminicli-manage-addon for a command line tool to manage multiple MCP Server instance for Gemini CLI
 - Without Authentication Token: remove the "header" property above.
 Authenticate with the create_auth_token tool instead.
    - Example: authenticate idempiere with GardenAdmin, GardenAdmin, clientId:GardenWorld, organizationId:HQ, roleId:GardenWorld Admin, warehouseId:HQ Warehouse
+   - Note that out of the box, you can't authenticate with SuperUser,System, clientId:0, roleId:0 due to the role type of the System Administrator role.
+You need to change the role type value of System Administrator role to empty or create a new System tenant role for REST API with role type = Web Service.
 - Note that the trailing "/" in the URL is significant, "http://localhost:8080/mcp/" work but "http://localhost:8080/mcp" doesn't.
 For some reason, the servlet container will redirect (HTTP 301) "/mcp" to "/mcp/" and that breaks the initialization flow.

 # Demo Video